Antennas, Antenna Cables, Wireless Products: Technical Articles

 Passive GNSS splitters

-Passive GNSS spitters, also known as DC-pass splitters receive their power from connected GNSS receivers so they do not require their own power supply unit.
+Passive GNSS splitters, also known as DC-pass splitters receive their power from connected GNSS receivers so they do not require their own power supply unit.
 The DC power from the connected receiver is adequate for powering the splitter and antenna.

 Active GNSS splitter